Medication Search: Advil Nighttime

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-Each clear blue oval liqui-gel filled with clear liquid, printed "Advil PM" on one side with white ink contains: ibuprofen 200 mg (as free acid and potassium salt) and diphenhydramine hydrochloride 25 mg.
+Each liqui-gel filled capsule contains: 200 mg of ibuprofen (as free acid and potassium salt) and 25 mg of diphenhydramine hydrochloride.
 Nonmedicinal ingredients: coconut oil, D&C Red No. 33, FD&C Blue No. 1, gelatin, pharmaceutical ink, polyethylene glycol, potassium hydroxide, purified water, sorbitan, and sorbitol.

 The recommended adult dose of ibuprofen – diphenhydramine is 1 or 2 capsules taken at night if pain is causing difficulty getting to sleep or staying asleep.
 It should be taken at least 4 hours after the most recent dose of ibuprofen or diphenhydramine.
 Take this medication with food or milk if stomach upset occurs.